msicilia/pyeunomia/README.md

 Eunomia is a standard dataset in the OMOP (Observational Medical Outcomes Partnership) Common Data Model (CDM) for testing and demonstration purposes.
 Eunomia is used for many of the exercises in the [Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/).

-This library is just a simple wrapper for the SQLite Eunomia database.
+This library is just a simple wrapper for a Duckdb database created from the CSV export available in the  `exportToCsv` function.

 ## Usage